 automatic consumer guarantees.
 For example, businesses guarantee

-they are expected to do.
+are expected to do.
 They also guarantee that services will be

 provided with acceptable care, skill and technical knowledge within